 API at University College Dublin in Dublin

 Direct Enrollment: Students who choose to study abroad in Dublin at the University College Dublin (UCD) choose from a range of undergraduate courses offered in the Faculties of American Studies, Arts and Celtic Studies, Business, Engineering, Human Sciences, Law, Life Sciences, and Mathematical & Physical Sciences.
 Courses are arranged in the seminar and lecture style, and grades are based predominantly on work submitted during the semester and by final exam.
 4 to 16-week engineering internship opportunities are also available to students who meet certain criteria.
-Please see website for details regarding this option
+Please visit our website for more information on this opportunity and pricing information.

 Graduate Programs: Courses usually run from September through May, or September through September.
 Many programs may be completed in 1 year.
 Graduate programs are available in many disciplines, including health fields, business, engineering, liberal arts, and much more.
 For specific program requirements, course and pricing information, please contact the API office.